Assessment of gaps

 The Graduate Outcomes survey was designed, as far as possible, to meet likely user needs for data on what graduates do after finishing HE and how they feel about their careers so far.
 We maintain a watching brief on policy issues that are of relevance to data about graduate outcomes, and report internally on emerging trends.
 Since the development of this survey was an extended project, however, there may be some gaps between our outputs and user needs.
 This could be because needs are changing faster than the survey development process, or because there are trends of which HESA is not yet aware.
 Since the publication of the first year of Graduate Outcomes data, we have been soliciting further feedback from users of the data via a variety of channels, including collecting feedback submitted via the website and conducing an extensive programme of sector engagement, in order to assess how well the initial publication has met user needs.
 As we collect user feedback, we aim to incorporate it, as appropriate, into any adjustments we make to the survey and resulting statistical outputs.
 Our approach to evaluation is covered in the Survey methodology.

-During the second year of surveying, we also considered the impact of Covid-19 on both survey operations and the instruments themselves.
+During the second and third years of surveying, we also considered the impact of Covid-19 on both survey operations and the instruments themselves.
 On 19 May 2020, we issued an update explaining the issues we had considered and the decisions we had come to with respect to the pandemic.
 Our focus was on ensuring that graduates could self-administer the survey to accurately reflect their personal situation and that interviewers could support participants sensitively and appropriately.
 We added a clarification to the list of graduate activities to clarify that furloughed employees should still identify themselves as undertaking paid work for an employer.
 We also added supportive text to the survey (both on the online and CATI version) signposting participants to mental health and wellbeing organisations across the world (the Samaritans, Befrienders Worldwide and Mind).
 We also identified other areas where the impact of the pandemic would need to be taken into account either in outputs (as was the case for salary, which is covered in the Reliability of sensitive data section of this report, on the handling of sensitive data) or in the future design of the survey (in particular questions about the location of work, since working locations have been impacted so significantly for many workers).
-These latter issues have been taken forward in the survey review activity currently being conducted by the Steering Group supported by HESA.
+These latter issues are being taken forward in the survey review activity currently being conducted by the Steering Group supported by HESA.

 Rishi Sunak.
 Budget Speech 2020.
 11 March 2020. https://www.gov.uk/government/speeches/budget-speech-2020